How to Save Money on Groceries: 28 Tools and Tricks to Save $100 or More

 (And, yeah, we somehow resisted the obvious “Mean Girls” reference.
 You’re welcome.)

-What’s your go-to grocery store?
+What’s your go-to local grocery store?
 Chances are, it has a loyalty app.

 11 Simple Ways to Save Without Coupons